Company of Heroes: Opposing Fronts

 Company of Heroes: Opposing Fronts (abbreviated CoH:OF) is the stand alone expansion pack to Company of Heroes, a real-time strategy game for computers running the Windows operating system.
-Opposing Fronts was developed by Canadian-based RTS developer Relic Entertainment, and published by THQ.
-The game was released on September 25, 2007, in the US and September 28 in Europe.
-Another standalone expansion to the CoH series, Tales of Valor, was released in April 2009.
-The game was released as a DLC on IPadOS on April 13, 2020.
+Opposing Fronts was developed by Canadian-based RTS developer Relic Entertainment, and published by THQ in September 2007.
+Another standalone expansion to the Company of Heroes series, Tales of Valor, was released in April 2009.
+The expansion was made available for Android and iPadOS on April 13, 2021.

 Gameplay

 Dynamic Environmental Effects System

 Opposing Fronts implements a Dynamic Weather Effects system consisting of real time weather effects and day-to-night time transitions.
 In addition to these enhancements, particular birds sing at various times of the day and during specific weather patterns.
 Although Relic had initially indicated otherwise, the Dynamic Weather Effects system has no tactical impact on the battlefield.

 New single-player campaigns

 Opposing Fronts introduces two new single player campaigns.
 The campaigns feature gameplay from the British perspective and the German perspective.
 The British campaign is based on the Liberation of Caen.
 It features nine missions focusing on the attack by British and Canadian forces from Sword, Gold, and Juno Beaches to the city of Caen.
 The German Panzer Elite's campaign is based on driving back Allied forces during Operation Market Garden.
 It features eight playable missions following a Panzer Elite Kampfgruppe in occupied Netherlands that is bracing itself for one of the largest airborne invasions in history.